jakob-hede/audio_in_incus_lxd_lxc_container/README.md

 ## Pipewire:
 The pipewire socket is at `/run/user/1000/pipewire-0` (or `...pipewire-0-manager`) on the host.
-The container is given access to it in a profile like so:
+The container is given access to it (them?) in a profile like so:
 ```yaml
 # Profile audio_02_pipewire_socket:
 config: